dorna-robotics/dorna2-python/README.md

 ```

 ## Send message
-Once you connected to the robot, you can start sending valid messages (commands) to the robot in [JSON][json] format.
+Once you connected to the robot, you can start sending valid messages (commands) to the robot.
+Here in [JSON][json] format.

 ### `.play(self, track=False, message=None, **arg)`
 Send a message to the robot.
 There are multiple ways to send a message via `.play()`.
 For a better understanding, we send a simple `alarm` status command in three different ways: